catpea/wacky/README.md

 ## TODO

-- [ ] How to stop  and destroy a component, should the node be destouer first ?? make sure that node.on is correctly destroyed!!!

----

 - [ ] any and all are not automatically collected check for manual garbage collection attempts
 - [ ] this.pipe.on needs to be destructible
+- [ ] layout manager manage and cleanup may need work

 ---